bigbear1655/rirolab_intern/README.md

 joint_sub.py
 It subscribes /senseglove/rh/fingertip_positions, and publishes shadow hand joint position using GeoRT, retargeting method through Isaacsim.
+You can choose the trained model through ```checkpoint_tag``` in line 104.
+The trained model is in /GeoRT/checkpoint.
+The training procedure is described below.

 ## Train retargeting model
-We used retargeting method of GeoRT: <<https://github.com/facebookresearch/GeoRT>> Project website: <<https://zhaohengyin.github.io/geort/>> It retargets fingertip coordinate to joint position using FK neural network.
+We used retargeting method of GeoRT: <<https://github.com/facebookresearch/GeoRT>> Project website: <<https://zhaohengyin.github.io/geort/>> It retargets five fingertip coordinates to the joint positions in robot hand using FK neural network.

-### Motion capture
+#### Motion capture
 First, you need to record fingertip positions with Senseglove.
 Open another terminal.